david-schaller/tralda/README.md

 The subpackage `tralda.supertree` implements a number of algorithms for the computation of supertrees:
 * BUILD (Aho et al. 1981), class `Build` or function `BUILD_supertree`
 * BuildST (Deng & Fernández-Baca 2016), class `BuildST` or function `build_st`
+* Loose_Cons_Tree (Jansson et al. 2016), class `LooseConsensusTree` or function `loose_consensus_tree`
 * LinCR (Schaller et al. 2021), class `LinCR` or function `linear_common_refinement`

-The LinCR algorithm computes a supertree for a sequence of trees on the same set of leaves, i.e., a common refinement.
+The latter two algorithms compute the loose consensus tree and the common refinement, resp., for a sequence of trees on the same set of leaves in linear time.

 ### Cographs and cotrees

 The subpackage `tralda.cograph` contains an efficient algorithm for cograph recognition and heuristics for cograph editing:
-* class `Cotree` inherits from `Tree`
-* function `linear_cograph_detection` recognizes cographs and returns a `Cotree` representation in the positive case (Corneil et al. 1985)
+* function `to_cotree` recognizes cographs and returns a `Tree` representation in the positive case (Corneil et al. 1985)
-* function `edit_to_cograph` edits an arbitrary graph to a cograph (algorithm from Crespelle 2019) and returns a `Cotree` representation
+* function `edit_to_cograph` edits an arbitrary graph to a cograph (algorithm from Crespelle 2019) and returns a `Tree` representation

 ### Other data structures